Love Bullet

 Love Bullet (ラブ・バレット, Rabu Baretto) is a Japanese manga series written and illustrated by inee.
-It began serialization in Media Factory's Monthly Comic Flapper magazine in October 2023, with its chapters having been collected in one tankōbon volume.
+It began serialization in Media Factory's Monthly Comic Flapper magazine in October 2023, with its chapters collected in two tankōbon volumes.
 It follows the story of Koharu, a teenage girl who is reborn as a Cupid, an immortal being whose job is to help humans fall in love.
 By completing missions and collecting karma, Koharu has a chance to return to her human life.